Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 # Deploying Kong Gateway (OSS) in Production on AWS Using Serverless Tools
 ## You can bring a data scientist to a database, but you can’t make them an administrator

 Weather APIs can be intricate, dealing with a myriad of data flowing in and out.
 At [Pirate Weather](https://pirateweather.net), my background in data processing equipped me to handle file operations with Python, but delving into the realm of cloud infrastructure was an entirely new challenge.
 While I am familiar enough with the command line and know the basics of AWS, I started this without experience in networking or databases, and frankly, I wasn't eager to learn.
 This meant that serverless tools were an ideal solution, letting me abstract away the infrastructure complexities and focus on actual building.

 Initially, AWS API Gateway was an incredible tool, full stop.
 It let me rapidly deploy Pirate Weather as a functioning API using little more than a Lambda function and a URL, which was exactly what I was looking for at the time.
-It was easy to set up, very high performant, and allowed just the right amount of customization.
-However, two years post-launch, Pirate Weather started to come up against the API key limit imposed by AWS API Gateway, and the developer portal I was using had been depreciated.
+It was easy to set up, very high-performance, and allowed just the right amount of customization.
+However, two years post-launch, Pirate Weather started to come up against the API key limit imposed by AWS API Gateway, and the developer portal I was using had been deprecated.
 This meant that it was time to find a new solution, and Kong Gateway was exactly what I was looking for!

 ### Why Kong?
 Why Kong Gateway (OSS)?
 Five main reasons: